yegor256/blog/_posts/2015/sep/2015-09-22-micromanagement.md

 about micromanagement.
-Most of them emphasize that the "micro" prefix prescribes the size of the tasks being managed, meaning a good manager doesn't care about the small stuff while a micromanager employs "excessive control or attention to details", as [Merriam-Webster](http://www.merriam-webster.com/dictionary/micromanage) says.
+Most of them emphasize that the "micro" prefix prescribes the size of the tasks being managed, meaning a good manager doesn't care about the small stuff while a micromanager employs "excessive control or attention to details," as [Merriam-Webster](http://www.merriam-webster.com/dictionary/micromanage) says.

 {% quote A good manager declares what needs to be done, never telling me how I must achieve it %}